COS301-SE-2024/TuneIn/documentation/SRS.md

 ##### FR17.4: Responsiveness
 - **FR17.4.1**: The app should be optimized for fast loading times and smooth performance across all devices and network conditions.

-### 3.3 Subsystems
-Describe the various subsystems of the software and their interactions.

 ## 4. Use Case Diagram

 ![](../assets/UC_Profile_Management.jpeg)